Gitorious-backup/gitorious-wiki/WebHooks.markdown

 ## Enabling web hooks for your local Gitorious installation

 <blockquote>
 Since this feature needs some testing and feedback, Gitorious does not currently offer a UI for adding/maintaining web hooks.

-Adding one is done from the console, like this:
+Adding one is done from the Rails console (can be started from the root of the Gitorious installation, example: "RAILS_ENV=production bundle exec script/console")
+The changes you make below in the console is saved to the underlying database and is persistent between Gitorious startups.

+Actually setting up the hook once you're in the console:

 <code>
     project = Project.find_by_slug "gitorious"